World Tag Team Championship (WWE): History

-Inaugural WWE Tag Team Championship Tournament (2002)

-The WWE Tag Team Championship Tournament was a tournament held to crown the inaugural WWE Tag Team Champions for the SmackDown brand.
-It concluded at No Mercy on October 20, 2002, and was won by the team of Kurt Angle and Chris Benoit.

 Brand designation history

 Following the events of the WWE brand extension, an annual WWE draft was established, in which select members of WWE's roster are reassigned to a different brand.
 After the WWE Tag Team Championship was unified with the World Tag Team Championship as the Unified WWE Tag Team Championship, the champions could appear and defend the titles on any WWE brand.
-The World Tag Team Championship was decommissioned in August 2010, leaving the WWE Tag Team Championship as WWE's sole tag team title, which dropped the "Unified" moniker, received a new single set of belts, and continued to be defended on any brand.
+The World Tag Team Championship was decommissioned in August 16, 2010, leaving the WWE Tag Team Championship as WWE's sole tag team title, which dropped the "Unified" moniker, received a new single set of belts, and continued to be defended on any brand.
 The brand extension was discontinued on August 29, 2011, but it was revived on July 19, 2016.
 The following is a list of dates indicating the transitions of the current World Tag Team Championship between the Raw, SmackDown, and ECW brands.